-Depending on the size and condition of the home, expect a full home inspection to take up to 2 hours on site.
-During this time, home inspectors look at all systems in the home, making notes and taking lots of pictures.
-During a walk-through with the client, the inspector will give a verbal report outlining the main findings.
-The written report in the form of a PDF file will be emailed to the client.
+Depending on the size and condition of the home, expect a full home inspection to take up to 3 hours on site.
+During this time, our home inspectors look at all systems in the home, making notes and taking lots of pictures.
+During a walk-through you after the inspectoin, the inspector will give you a verbal report outlining the main findings.
+You will be given a emailed report in the form of a PDF file within 12-24 hours.

-7. Can you find problems that have been “hidden” by the homeowner?
+Can the inspector find items that are “hidden” by the homeowner?

 We rarely find homeowners intentionally try to deceive potential purchasers.
 It is far more common for homeowners to be unaware of problems that are not visible to the naked eye.
 Meadowvale inspectors are, however, experienced in detecting evidence of recent cosmetic improvements that could be an attempt to disguise trouble areas.

-8. Can you recommend tradespeople to do any needed repairs?
+Can you recommend tradespeople to do any needed repair work?